rangle/angular-training-slides/slides/src/content/typescript.md

 ---

-## Interfaces
+## Interfaces (2/2)

-- The shape of Interfaces is what is important, so Class instances can be fed to Interface types if they have same shape (same attributes and/or methods)
+- The shape of Interfaces is what is important, so Class instances can be fed to Interface types if they have the same shape (same attributes and/or methods)
 - Classes can implement interfaces with the keyword `implements` (though it isn't absolutely necessary as long as the class shape matches)

 ```ts